ml-tooling/ssh-proxy/README.md

 ### Prerequisites

-The target containers must run an SSH server and provide a valid public key via a `/publickey` endpoint.
-If this does not exist, the ssh-proxy tries to exec into the target container and search for the publickey under under `$SSH_TARGET_KEY_PATH` (default: `~/.ssh/id_ed25519.pub`).
+The target containers must run an SSH server and provide a valid public key.
+The ssh-proxy container will try to get a key from a target container via a `/publickey` endpoint; if this does not exist, the ssh-proxy tries to exec into the target container and search for the publickey under `$SSH_TARGET_KEY_PATH` (default: `~/.ssh/id_ed25519.pub`).

 > ℹ️ _The SSH proxy accepts an incoming key, if it belongs to one of the targets key, in other words the proxy/bastion server authorizes all target public keys.
 It is still not possible to login to the proxy directly.
 The authorization happens only for creating and tunneling the final connection._